underground-software/ILKD_course_materials/overview.md

 Now we have an operating system.
 But not much else.

+1. GDB

+Silent and deadly.
+What's going on?
+What the hell is the kernel up to?

+Enable GDB to allow us to see what the kernel is up to.

+Now, we can step through the execution of kernel code

 1. Logging with printk

 The kernel runs.
-What the hell is the kernel up to?
+We can debug by freezing execution.
+This is too slow.
+We want to let it rip and get output in real time.

 Add the ability to log to the kernel ring buffer
 What is the kernel ring buffer